Whoever Did This: Synopsis

 Junior is hospitalized with a concussion after a boom mic sends him falling down the courthouse steps.
 He soon recovers and enjoys his hospital stay as a respite from the RICO trial.
 Tony recognizes this as a potential advantage and convinces Junior to feign dementia during his competency hearings.
 He gives a good performance but begins exhibiting actual signs of dementia in private.

 Ralphie's 12-year-old son Justin is hit in the chest with an arrow while play-acting The Lord of the Rings with a friend, resulting in significant blood loss and brain damage.
 While delivering some cash to Tony, Ralphie cries openly.
 Expressing a desire for some kind of redemption, he meets with Father Phil and establishes a scholarship at Rutgers in Jackie Jr.'s name.
 Everyone sympathizes with him except Paulie.
 His mother recently received a traumatic prank phone call, and Paulie correctly suspects that it was from Ralphie, retaliating against him for ratting him out to Johnny.

 At the stables, a fire breaks out, apparently caused by faulty electrical wiring.
 Pie-O-My is badly burned and has to be euthanized.
-Tony immediately suspects Ralphie, and confronts him at his home over the suspicious timing of the fire: the $200,000 insurance pay-out would cover Justin's medical bills.
+Tony is devastated and immediately suspects Ralphie, later confronting him at his home over the suspicious timing of the fire: the $200,000 insurance pay-out would cover Justin's medical bills.
 Ralphie vehemently denies the accusation, but their argument escalates into a physical fight, culminating in Tony strangling Ralphie to death.
-Tony calls Christopher for help.
-Christopher arrives late and high on heroin.
-Together, they dismember Ralphie's body in his bathtub with a meat cleaver, after which Christopher and Tony bury his severed head, toupee, and hands on a farm, throw his body off a cliff into the water below, and sink the rest of his remains in a flooded quarry.
+Tony calls Christopher for help; he arrives late and high on heroin.
 Tony never outright admits to Christopher that he killed Ralphie, and Christopher never expresses outright suspicion.
-After completing the disposal, they clean up at the Bada Bing, where Tony passes out and wakes up alone the following morning.
+Together, they dismember Ralphie's body in his bathtub with a meat cleaver, and meticulously clean the place before leaving.
+They bury his severed head, toupee, and hands on a farm; they throw the rest of his body off a cliff into the water below, and into a flooded quarry.
+After the disposal, they clean up at the Bada Bing, where Tony passes out and wakes up alone the following morning.